ominibyte/Zipper/README.md

 ## Install

 1. Download or build from source Zipper module.
-2. If on Mac, Create a folder and subfolder “me.richboy.module.zipper/1.0.0” in /Library/Application Support/Titanium/modules/android and then drop the ‘zipper.jar’ file inside the “1.0.0” subfolder.
+2. If on Mac, Create a folder and subfolder “me.richboy.module.zipper/1.0.0” in /Library/Application Support/Titanium/modules/android and then drop the ‘zipper.jar’ file from the ‘dist’ directory inside the ‘1.0.0’ subfolder.

 ## How to use